 These are the 397 members of James Alliban's "tech art" Twitter list (plus 11 handles my algo thought should be on the list), mapped into an influence network.

-30,654 connections have been plotted.
-Each is scored according to who follows who, for how long, how often they chat, who is liking what, who is retweeted, who is ignored, etc...
+This is a system I designed back when I worked in social media.
+The concept of "influence" here is solely within the context of Twitter, from data gathered in Feb 2021 (which is why a lot of image links no longer exist).
+30,654 connections were plotted, each scored according to who follows who, for how long, how often they chat, who is liking what, who is retweeted, who is ignored, etc...

 For more on the thinking behind my methodology, read on...